DEV-learn-co-students/angular-bind-to-controller-readme-seiji-batch-002/README.md

 Order is restored.
 We now have consistency!
 All of our values are now added to our controller's `this` object - meaning we're only accessing our data from our controller now!

 You might have noticed how we've still got our `scope` property - this is to tell Angular that we do still want a brand new scope - we're just not attaching anything to it.

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-bind-to-controller-readme'>Angular Using bindToController</a> on Learn.co and start learning to code for free.</p>